blooser/Numetric-Flow/README.md

 # Numetric Flow

 Hello GoSolve!
-This is my solution for your technical interview, hope you will enjoy it! :)
+This is my solution, hope you will enjoy it! :)

 I created the application using technologies:
 - Go (Gin)